Luka Sammalisto

-Luka Sammalisto (born 25 November 2007) is a Finnish racing driver who last competed in the Italian F4 Championship for US Racing.
+Luka Sammalisto (born 25 November 2007) is a Finnish racing driver who currently competes in the Italian F4 Championship for US Racing.

 Career

 Karting

 Sammalisto began karting at the age of seven.
 During his karting career, he most notably won the 2022 Finnish Karting Championship in OK.
 Sammalisto also competed in WSK and CIK-FIA competitions during his karting career, in which he was a Kart Republic factory driver from 2021 until 2023.